Las Vegas Car Accident Lawyer

 Nevada also follows a modified comparative negligence rule.
 This means that you can still collect a settlement if you are partially to blame if you are less than 50% liable.
 If the court determines that you were 25% to blame for the accident and you are awarded $100,000, you will only receive 75% or $75,000.
 If you are determined to be 75% to blame, you can’t receive any compensation.

 Getting medical attention for your injuries is always the first priority after a car accident.
 You should also check to see if anyone else is seriously injured.
-Even if your symptoms aren’t serious enough to require emergency transportation, have police come and write a police report, stay at the scene to get contact and insurance information from the other drivers and any witnesses.
+If your symptoms aren’t serious enough to require emergency transportation, stay at the scene to get contact and insurance information from the other drivers and any witnesses.

 Use your cell phone to take pictures of the vehicles, their license plates, traffic lights and signs, and any conditions that might have contributed to the accident.
 Look for skid marks on the road or any obstructions that might have contributed to the wreck.
 Make sure that you or someone else calls the police.
 When they arrive, ask them how to get a copy of the police report.

 Report the accident to your insurance company right away.
 You do not need to contact the other driver’s insurance company.
 If the insurance adjuster from the other driver’s insurance company tries to contact you, refer them to your accident attorney.
 Often, insurance companies try to contact accident victims early on and make them an offer that is too low.
-That’s one reason that you need the services of a Las Vegas car accident lawyer at Bay Law Accident Attorneys to represent you.
+That’s one reason that you need the services of a Las Vegas car accident lawyer to represent you.

 Your time limit for reporting a car accident to your insurance company will depend on the terms of your policy.
 You should make every effort to understand all the terms of your policy.
 Failing to do so might allow the company to deny you coverage later on.